Mississippi State Bulldogs: Tennis

 One of the greatest Bulldog success stories since 1990 has been a tennis program firmly established among the nation's elite.
 The program has finished in the final top 25 rankings 12 times in that stretch (1990–2001) and in the top 10 seven times in that span.

 Under the guidance of former Bulldog and current head coach Sylvain Guichard the past three seasons, State's netmen have continued that steadfastness in the national title hunt, making their 12th, 13th, and 14th straight appearances in the NCAA Championship, one of only seven schools nationally to have done so.
 State has made the round of 16 or better in the tournament in 10 of those 14 seasons, one of only nine schools nationally to do so.

 State has also claimed one SEC title (1993), two regular season league championships and an SEC tournament crown (1996) during the past decade and a half.
 The Bulldogs made school-best NCAA semifinal appearances in 1994 and 1998 and have been national quarterfinalists five times.
 The netmen have won nearly 70% of their matches since 1991, scored the third-most SEC wins by any SEC member since 1990, and have been ranked as high as third in the country.

 Individually, Bulldogs have been fixtures in the national rankings.
 Four State players have been ranked No. 1 in the nation in singles—Daniel Courcol in 1992–93, Laurent Orsini in 1993–94, Thomas Dupré in 1996–97, and Marco Baron in 2000–01.
 Dupré was the National Player of the Year following the 1997 season, and he and Baron were SEC Players of the Year in '97 and '01, respectively.
 Laurent Miquelard and Joc Simmons captured the 1994 NCAA doubles championship.
+From 2015 to 2019 Nuno Borges broke the State records having been NCAA singles runner-up in 2019, Intercollegiate Tennis Association National Player of the Year in 2019, and won the SEC Player of the Year Award three times (2017, 2018, 2019), and having ranked #1 in both singles and doubles at the national level.